POPPING UP AT THE OLD STRATHCONA PERFORMING ARTS CENTRE LOCATED AT 8426 GATEWAY BLVD ONLY THREE WEEKENDS A YEAR.

 WHO RUNS THIS THING, ANYWAY?

 Vikki Wiercinski is the main event producer, social media guy and manager for the fair.
 She has been a Royal Bison organizer since 2010.
-Her Mezzaluna Studio line earned her Designer of the Year in 2017.
+Her Mezzaluna Studio line (started at the Royal Bison) earned her a Designer of the Year award in 2017.

 In addition to film photography Jim Johansson is real good at behind-the-scenes wielding of vendor spreadsheets and shouting "we're closed!" at the end of the fair days.

-Sergio Serrano is an artist, designer and book arts kinda guy.
-He is our 2018 season graphic designer.
+Sergio Serrano is an Edmonton-based artist, designer and book arts megatalent.
+He is the Royal Bison’s 2018 season graphic designer.

 WALL OF BISON ORGANIZER FAME